Home Mortgage Disclosure Act Notice

 Network ATMs.
 "Network ATM" means an ATM operating on an interbank electronic funds transfer payments network enabling access to your account.
 You may use your Debit Card or ATM Card at Network ATMs to:

-- Withdraw cash from your Checking and Savings Accounts.
+- Withdraw cash from your Checking and Savings Accounts in accordance with the limits stated above.

 - Get your Checking Account and Savings Account balances.
 These balances may not include some transactions recently made to your accounts.